manakjiri/personal-website/_posts/projects/2015-05-25-arduino-mppt-v1.md

 An MPPT prototype and foundation of the [second version]({% post_url /projects/2016-03-05-arduino-mppt-v2 %}).
 I would be repeating myself in documenting this.

-I obviously took some inspiration from Julian Ilett's [MPPT](https://www.youtube.com/watch?v=MSz4-cr3EJw).
+I took some inspiration from Julian Ilett's [MPPT](https://www.youtube.com/watch?v=MSz4-cr3EJw).

 {% include image-gallery.html folder="mppt-v1" %}